PVHMC vaccinates ‘healthcare heroes’

 On Thursday Pomona Valley Hospital Medical Center (PVHMC) received and began administering the Pfizer BioNTech COVID-19 vaccine to its frontline associates and physicians.

-Over the last 30 hours hospital staff has inoculated more than 920 medical professionals who are considered high-risk of COVID-19 exposure.
-The vaccine was approved under an Emergency Use Authorization by the U.S. Food and Drug Administration and the U.S. Centers for Disease Control and Prevention last week.
+Nearly 500 medical professionals who are considered high-risk of COVID-19 exposure, were among the first staff members to receive the vaccine.
+The inoculation was approved under an Emergency Use Authorization by the U.S. Food and Drug Administration and the U.S. Centers for Disease Control and Prevention last week.

 “It was a proud and historic moment to witness our first associates receive this long-awaited vaccine,” said Vice President of Nursing and Patient Care Services Darlene Scafiddi, RN, MSN.
 “We are hopeful that this vaccine is the beginning of the end of this pandemic.
 Until then, we are grateful that the vaccine will provide added protection to our frontline staff, who are tirelessly providing care to our patients.”